MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 When this technique is used, the application draws in the partial buffer.
 To flush the drawings, the content of the partial buffer is copied to the display (to its :ref:`internal memory <section_display_single>` or to a :ref:`complete buffer <section_display_single_parallel>` from which the display reads).

 If the display does not have its own internal memory and if the device does not have enough RAM to allocate a complete buffer, then it is not possible to use a partial buffer.
-In that case, only the :ref:`direct <section_display_direct>` buffer mode can be used.
+In that case, only the :ref:`direct <section_display_direct>` buffer policy can be used.

 Workflow
 """"""""